-POLICY CM 3.3.6: The City shall limit redevelopment in areas damaged by climate related hazards, through ensuring that any structure not compliant with required base flood elevations or that are substantially damaged (based on the definition in Chapter 161, F.S.) or abandoned, shall be rebuilt only to the extent that complies with the current floodplain management standards for the affected property.
+POLICY CM 3.3.6: The City shall limit redevelopment in areas damaged by climate related hazards, through ensuring that any structure not compliant with required base flood elevations or that are substantially damaged (based on the definition in Chapter 161, F.S.) or abandoned, shall be rebuilt only to the extent that complies with the current floodplain management standardsfor the affected property.

-POLICY CM 3.3.7: Deficiencies in hurricane evacuation times or facilities that arise in the future shall be analyzed, identified, planned for, and reflected by amendments to this element.
+POLICY CM 3.3.7: Deficiencies in hurricane evacuation times or facilities that arise in the future shallbe analyzed, identified, planned for, and reflected by amendments to this element.

-GOAL 4: Coordinate with related partners and agencies (at city, local, county, regional, state, and federal levels) to ensure plan for disaster and emergency management, abide by statutes, and further the resiliency of coastal area, and ensure city-wide community health and public safety.
+Coordinate with related partners and agencies (at city, local, county, regional, state, and federal levels) to plan for disaster and emergency management, further the resiliency of coastal area, and ensure city-wide community health and public safety.

-OBJECTIVE CM 4.1: Coordination for Emergencies and Disaster Events

-In the interest of public safety, the City shall follow protocols and coordinate with appropriate agencies before, during, and after emergencies and disaster events.
+OBJECTIVE CM 4.1: Coordination for Emergencies and Disaster Events In the interest of public safety, the City shall follow protocols and coordinate with appropriate agencies before, during, and after emergencies and disaster events.

-POLICY CM 4.1.1: The City should coordinate with Broward County to ensure that shelter spaces are reserved for patients in health care facilities located within the storm surge areas, at health care facilities located outside of the evacuation zones and designated as receiver facilities.
-Health care facilities are to be responsible for evacuating their own patients or to provide onsite enhanced protection areas for them.
+POLICY CM 4.1.1: The City should coordinate with Broward County to ensure that shelter spaces are reserved for patients in health care facilities located within the storm surge areas, at healthcare facilities located outside of the evacuation zones and designated as receiver facilities.
+Health care facilities are to be responsible for evacuating their own patients or to provide on-site enhanced protection areas for them.